Black Mirror: Bandersnatch

 After much media speculation sparked by social media reports of filming, a quickly deleted Twitter announcement by Netflix and foreign film board certifications, Netflix announced on 27 December 2018 that the film Black Mirror: Bandersnatch would be released the following day.
 Set in 1984, the film follows Stefan, portrayed by Fionn Whitehead, a young programmer who begins to question reality and experience deteriorating mental health as he adapts a sprawling fantasy novel into a video game.
 Bandersnatch is an interactive film, regularly prompting the viewer to select one of two choices on screen that affect how the storyline continues; there are over one trillion potential paths to view the work and five distinct endings.
 Other main cast include Will Poulter, Craig Parkinson, Alice Lowe, and Asim Chaudhry.
+In May 2025, Bandersnatch was removed from Netflix due to its interactive features limiting technological efforts in other areas.